-Drumming up the motivation to study is one of the biggest daily struggles for most students.
 Packing in classes, homework assignments, and extracurricular activities into one day can leave you feeling exhausted and in no frame of mind to study.
 Adding to physical exhaustion are the underlying doubts and uncertainties that creep into our subconscious mind about our capabilities and limitations.
 It seems so much easier to just avoid the task of studying instead of looking for ways to motivate yourself to study.
 However, when it comes to studying, you just cannot afford to procrastinate indefinitely.

 You think you’ll give yourself one more day to get started.
 After all, tomorrow you’re sure to be in a better frame of mind to get down to it and start studying.
 Many tomorrows later, you still haven’t started.
 Now you’re pressed for time and even more de-motivated than before.

-10 Ways To Motivate Yourself To Study
+10 Ways To Be Motivated To Study

-1. Acknowledge Your Lack of Motivation
+1. Acknowledge Your Lack of Motivation to Study

 It can be difficult to pinpoint the exact reason but writing your thoughts and feelings down can help.
 It’s amazing how much insight you can get when you put your thoughts down on paper.